-The principles of Water Sensitive Urban Design (WSUD) are to be have been incorporated into the redevelopment of the Mosman Drill Hall precinct to achieve water quality, water conservation and ecological objectives.
-Effective integration will has require involved the application of concepts on a catchment wide basis.
-The key concepts to be applied are:
+The principles of Water Sensitive Urban Design (WSUD) have been incorporated into the redevelopment of the Mosman Drill Hall precinct to achieve water quality, water conservation and ecological objectives.
+Effective integration has involved the application of concepts on a catchment wide basis.
+The key concepts applied are:

-- Source controls removal or mitigation of the pollutant source, and on-site rainwater use; - Conveyance controls applied during the conveyance of stormwater to bushland, streets or channels; - Discharge controls applied at the point where water leaves the site or the catchment; and - Natural systems planning applied to the entire area.
+- Source controls removal or mitigation of the pollutant source, and on-site rainwater use; - Conveyance controls applied during the conveyance of stormwater to bushland, streets or channels;

+- Discharge controls applied at the point where water leaves the site or the catchment; and - Natural systems planning applied to the entire area.
 Natural systems planning recognises essential hydrological and ecological functions of watercourses, wetlands and native vegetation.

-Various A number of measures have been are available to achieve implemented in the redevelopment of the Mosman Drill Hall precinct to facilitate the stormwater management objectives in the table below. by applying these concepts in the redevelopment of the Mosman Drill Hall precinct.
+Various measures have been implemented in the redevelopment of the Mosman Drill Hall precinct to facilitate the stormwater management objectives in the table below.